 |Brent Smith (Chair), Ashok Lalwani, Yosh Nakahara, Tamera Fillinger|

 The board also convenes ad-hoc committees and task forces to support the school.
 Such committees include the Community Engagement Task Force and the Election Task Force.
 Click here for a list of committee members.

 *AGM, Budget Presentation, and Election EGM are public meetings to which all are encouraged and invited to attend.

 Summary minutes will be posted for all board meetings.
 Committee chairs will report committee activity at each board meeting and when minutes are kept, will be included with the board minutes document.

 The SAS Board of Governors, in fulfilling its fiduciary responsibilities, views the development and approval of the annual budget as one of its most important duties.
 The budget process begins early in the school year and culminates in late February in an open meeting at which the administration presents its proposed budget and schedule of fees.
 The board then considers community input before a final review and adoption of the budget in early March.

-Note: If you would like more detail about the budget information, click on the people icon found at the top-right section of the SAS webpage.
-Choose your role in order to log in.
+Note: If you would like more details about the budget information, please log in to the MySAS Portal and go to the School Board section.
 This portal is only available to the SAS community.